KTH/kopps-public-react-web/README.md

 ### Performance test in docker

+Copy `test/artillery/docker-compose.yml.in` to `test/artillery/docker-compose.yml` (and make necessary changes, if any).

 To build and run 2 docker images (web app and load test images) use next command:

 ```sh